-Essay Writing Shortcuts
+Essay Writing Tips

-Pretend You’re in an Argument.
+Pretend you’re in an argument.
 An essay is an argument, after all.
 Pretend someone is in the room with you right now.
 They don’t agree with what you’re saying but they’re willing to listen without answering back—yet.
 How would you answer these questions?
 (When stuck, imagine someone screaming them at you.)

 - Why is what you’re telling me important?
 Why should anyone care about your opinion on this?
 Are there relevant statistics, or is there a reason someone might disagree with you?
 (Introductory sentences or paragraphs, including introductions to new sections.)